Sports-Related Eye Injuries: What to Do After an Accident and When to See a Doctor

 First Aid for Minor Eye Injuries

-Dr. O’Brien says appropriate first aid for minor bruises and scratches around the eye include cleansing visible wounds with sterile saline water or antiseptics—just be sure to keep antiseptics from getting into the eye.
+Dr. O’Brien says appropriate first aid for minor bruises and scratches around the eye include cleansing visible wounds with sterile saline water or antiseptics—just be sure to keep antiseptics from getting into the eye itself.

-“Gentle pressure with clean gauze or with an ice pack would also be appropriate—just avoid applying excessive pressure directly to the eyeball itself,” says Dr. O’Brien.
+“Gentle pressure with clean gauze or with an ice pack would also be appropriate—just avoid applying excessive pressure directly to the eyeball itself,” Dr. O’Brien says.

 Always monitor the healing of an injury and seek medical attention if pain persists after several days or if its condition worsens.